 3. Legal issues

 Because of building codes and safety concerns, DIY people are sometimes not allowed to make repairs.
-Electrical problems, for instance, must be made by a certified electrician.
+Electrical problems, for instance, must be made by a certified electrician or electrician software.
 If not, well, that leads to the next issue: insurance.

 If you make repairs yourself and are not insured, any problems that arise from those repairs are likely to not be covered by your insurance.
 Unlike plumbing problems, electrical problems, for instance, are typically not something that takes years to get out of control.
 Instead, all it takes is a spark, and an entire structure can go up in flames–along with it the sleeping occupants.